-&lt;sup>1 Amicus states that no party's counsel authored this brief in whole or in part; no party or party's counsel contributed money that was intended to fund preparing or submitting the brief; and no person--other than amicus, its members, and its counsel--contributed money that was intended to fund preparing or submitting the brief.
+1 Amicus states that no party's counsel authored this brief in whole or in part; no party or party's counsel contributed money that was intended to fund preparing or submitting the brief; and no person--other than amicus, its members, and its counsel--contributed money that was intended to fund preparing or submitting the brief.
 Fed.
 R. App.
 P. 29(c)(5).

-NACDL works to resist overcriminalization--the steady expansion of federal crimes, through new criminal statutes and broad interpretations of existing statutes by the executive and judicial branches.
-The bribery charges in this case--alleged as honest services and Hobbs Act violations--implicate two of the core problems of overcriminalization: the federalizing of crimes traditionally reserved for state jurisdiction, and the ambiguous criminalization of conduct without meaningful definition or limitation.
-NACDL's views on these matters will assist the Court in deciding whether the district court's instruction on the "official act" element impermissibly broadened the scope of the statutes at issue.
+NACDL works to resist overcriminalization--the steady expansion of federal crimes, through new criminal statutes and broad interpretations of existing statutes by the executive and judicial branches.2 The bribery charges in this case--alleged as honest services and Hobbs Act violations--implicate two of the core problems of overcriminalization: the federalizing of crimes traditionally reserved for state jurisdiction, and the ambiguous criminalization of conduct without meaningful definition or limitation.
+NACDL's views on these matters will assist the Court in deciding the only disputed issue on the bail motion: whether Mr. McDonnell will present a "substantial question" on appeal.